PazAT/Support-Deck-Builder/README.txt

 	6) supportSkills.txt
 	7) Support Deck Tables.xlsx

-Each line in numericTypes.txt has a matching character in the characterNames.txt file (1:1 map).
-However, each line in supportSkillLevels.txt does not have a matching line in supportCards.txt (not 1:1 map).
+Each line in numericTypes.txt has a matching character in the characterNames.txt file.
+However, each line in supportSkillLevels.txt does not have a matching line in supportCards.txt.
 More information is available in the next section.

 The only file not referenced by the program is "Support Deck Tables.xlsx".
 That file is just a simple spreadsheet to make editing information about cards and skills easier.

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++